 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
 The Company operates in Canada and Greenland and a portion of exploration and evaluation assets are incurred in US dollars, Euros and Danish Krones.
+Consequently, the Company is exposed to foreign currency risk.

-The Company's Canadian dollar equivalent of financial assets and liabilities that are denominated in Danish Krones consist of accounts payable of \$567,347 (December 31, 2013 - \$2,767).
-Based on this net exposure, as at September 30, 2014, a 10% change in the Danish Krone to the Canadian dollar would impact the Company's net loss by \$56,735.
+The Company's Canadian dollar equivalent of financial assets and liabilities that are denominated in Danish Krones consist of accounts payable of \$129,000 (December 31, 2014 - \$Nil).